-If You Liked This Post Please Subscribe For Weekly Updates 🙂
+If You Liked This Post, Please Subscribe For Weekly Updates 🙂

 Thanks for reading, and I’ll see you soon with a new post,

 I read all comments because I love hearing your thoughts but please be kind, keep all comments relevant to the post you are commenting on and your language clean.
-You don’t have to agree with everyone but you should be respectful of everyone’s different points because rude comments toward me or any other commenters will not be tolerated.
-If you see that someone is struggling it’s okay to offer support but please do not give out any kind of medical advice in the comment section of my blog even if you are a doctor because I am not qualified to diagnose anyone and can be held liable if it’s bad advice.
-The comment section of my blog is not for promoting yourself and any links that are dropped without my permission will be deleted without warning.
-If you violate my policy your comment will be edited or completely removed from my site.
+You don’t have to agree with everyone, but you should be respectful of everyone’s different points of view because rude comments toward me or any other commenters will not be tolerated.
+If you see that someone is struggling, it’s okay to offer support but please do not give out any kind of medical advice in the comment section of my blog even if you are a doctor because I am not qualified to diagnose anyone and can be held liable if it’s bad advice.
+The comment section of my blog is not for promoting yourself and any links that are dropped without my permission will immediately be edited out.
+If you violate my policy, your comment will be edited or completely removed from my site.